 While the mechanism is designed to shut off when the tank fills up, nothing is foolproof.
 It could fail and gas could start spilling all over the ground.
-Do not walk away to use the bathroom, get a drink or do anything else.
+Do not walk away to use the bathroom, get a drink, or do anything else.
 It will only take a moment, so be patient.

 2. No Smoking

 There are warnings all over the gas pumps about smoking at the pump.
-Something as small as a flick of a cigarette can cause the fuel to ignite spontaneously, so don’t take the chance.
+Something as small as the flick of a cigarette can cause the fuel to ignite spontaneously, so don’t take the chance.

 3. No Children

 When you are running errands and heading to the fuel station, you often have your children or your pets with you.
 It’s understandable that these beloved family members would visit the station with you, but they both belong inside the car at all times.